moshix/3270BBS/README.md

 Configuration of the BBS
 ------------------------
-Add the following parameters to your tsu.cnf file to configure the FTP server.
+Add the following parameters to your **tsu.cnf** file to configure your 3270BBS.
 The following **values are just examples** and you should change them to your needs:
 ```
 # Server settings